Eclipse JDT-APT Project

 JDT-APT is not based on Sun's implementation, but rather is a separate implementation of the APT APIs that runs entirely within Eclipse.

-If you're interested in contributing, start by checking the code out of CVS.
+If you're interested in contributing, start by checking out the code in the eclipse.jdt.core Git repository.
 See the instructions here.

-You can also check out the mailing list, firstname.lastname@example.org, or post questions to the eclipse.tools.jdt newsgroup.
-The mailing list is primarily for announcements and discussion by people working on the APT tooling in Eclipse; if you have technical questions, it is best to use the newsgroup.
+You can also check out the mailing list, email@example.com, or post questions to the Java Development Tools (JDT) forum.
+The mailing list is primarily for announcements and discussion by people working on the APT tooling in Eclipse; if you have technical questions, it is best to use the forum.